 Cream cheese frosting

-- 454 grams (1 lb) Philadelphia cream cheese (full fat, regular) this is a little less than 2 blocks of Philadelphia cream cheese
+- 500 grams Philadelphia cream cheese (full fat, regular) this is 2 blocks of Philadelphia cream cheese

 For the cake:

-- Preheat the oven to 175 ºC (350°F).
-Prepare a three 6-inch cake pans by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
+- Preheat the oven to 350 °F (175 °C).
+Prepare three 6x2-inch (15x5-cm) round cake pans by brushing the bottom and sides with melted butter and dusting it with cocoa, then lining the bottom with a round of parchment.
 Set aside.